-American Rivers’ Southeast Region staff works across a broad range of programs to protect and improve the health of our beautiful Southeastern rivers.
-Using local staff and leveraging partnerships across the region, we tailor our efforts to meet the challenges facing specific rivers and watersheds.
-Established in 2007, the Southeast Regional Office focuses on the rivers of the Carolinas, Georgia, and parts of Florida, Alabama, and Tennessee.
-Our goal is to protect and restore the rivers of the Southeast to guarantee they are community assets continuing to provide unique economic, recreational and ecological benefits.
+Our local staff leverage partnerships across the region, tailoring our efforts to meet the challenges facing specific rivers and watersheds.
+Through our focus on two priority areas – the Apalachicola-Chattahoochee-Flint river basin, and the Rivers of Southern Appalachia and the Carolinas – we are protecting and restoring the rivers of the Southeast to guarantee they are community assets continuing to provide unique economic, recreational and ecological benefits.